Applies to: OAuth API

 Use the OAuth API to connect your application to a seller's account using OAuth.

-The Square OAuth API uses the OAuth 2 protocol to get permission from the owner of the seller account to manage specific types of resources in that account.
-This is the process where client applications obtain an authorization code that is then redeemed to get an access token and refresh token.
-These tokens allow you to manage resources for a seller and are used when calling the Square APIs.
-The OAuth API lets you request specific permissions from Square sellers to manage their resources and get access tokens to call the Square APIs on their behalf.
-Usually, you make OAuth part of your setup process when onboarding a Square seller to your application.
+The Square OAuth API uses the OAuth 2 protocol to obtain permission from Square sellers to access specific types of resources in their account.
+During this process, client applications request specific permissions and receive an authorization code, which is then exchanged for an access token and refresh token.
+These tokens allow you to manage resources for a seller and call Square APIs on their behalf.
+Typically, the OAuth flow is initiated when onboarding a Square seller to your application.

 The OAuth API requires HTTPS for the redirect URL for the authorization callback.
 For testing purposes using the Square Sandbox, you can use HTTP with localhost.